Petrol Price, Diesel Price Today: Fresh Fuel Rates Announced; Know How Much You Have to Pay

 The Centre had on the eve of Diwali, announced an excise duty cut on fuels resulting in a sharp decrease in petrol and diesel prices across the country.
 The government had cut the price of petrol by Rs 5 and that of diesel by Rs 10.
 Following this decision, several states, mostly ruled by National Democratic Alliance (NDA) and allies have also cut the Value Added Tax (VAT) on petrol and diesel prices.
 Opposition-ruled Punjab and Rajasthan also followed the cue to announce the biggest reduction in petrol prices.

-Oil prices slid to a two-week low on Tuesday on continued ceasefire talks between Russia and Ukraine and concerns about demand in China after a surge in COVID-19 cases.
-Brent futures dropped $4.20 or 3.9 per cent to $102.70 a barrel by 0125 GMT after falling 5.1 per cent the previous day.
-U.S. West Texas Intermediate (WTI) crude fell below $100 level for the first time since March 1, dropping $4.30 or 4.2 per cent to $98.71 a barrel.
-That followed a 5.8 per cent tumble the previous day.
+Oil prices extended their rally on Friday at the end of a third volatile week of trade as there was slim progress in peace talks between Russia and Ukraine, as per Reuters.
+Brent crude futures jumped $2.43, or 2.3 per cent, to $109.07 a barrel at 0141 GMT, after surging nearly 9 per cent on Thursday in the largest percentage gain since mid-2020.
+U.S. West Texas Intermediate (WTI) crude futures climbed $2.75, or 2.7 per cent, to $105.73 a barrel, adding to an 8 per cent jump on Thursday.

-Check out the Petrol and Diesel Prices Across India on March 9, 2022
+Check out the Petrol and Diesel Prices Across Major Cities in India on March 18, 2022

 Mumbai